Watch a wacky 'Guardians' music video with David Hasselhoff

 "Guardians" actors Chris Pratt, Dave Bautista, Karen Gillan, Sean Gunn, Pom Klementieff, Michael Rooker and Zoe Saldana have cameos in the music video.

-Marvel legend Stan Lee and Gunn himself are also in the video, but the real scene-stealer is retro heartthrob actor and singer David Hasselhoff.
+Marvel legend Stan Lee, "Jimmy Kimmel Live" personality Guillermo Rodriguez and Gunn himself are also in the video, but the real scene-stealer is retro heartthrob actor and singer David Hasselhoff.

 While the music video is actually directed by David Yarovesky, the concept came from Gunn.